• Skip to primary navigation

 Rolled out garibaldi dough on a white surface with a tape measure on the left side.

 Cut into evenly sized biscuits.
-I started by cutting the rectangle in half lengthways.
+I started by cutting the rectangle in half lengthwise.

 A knife cutting a rectangle of dairy free garibaldi biscuits dough in half lengthways.

 And then cut each half into 6 pieces.
-You can re-roll any offcuts of dough.
-I usually get around 16 biscuits from this recipe by using the offcuts as well.
+Re-roll any offcuts of dough to make extra biscuits.
+I usually get around 16 biscuits from this recipe by using the scraps as well.

 A knife evenly cutting up garibaldi dough in to 12 pieces.